Robert 'Dolly' Dunn

 Dunn had a long history of abusing boys between the ages of seven and fifteen years old, often videotaping them.
 Usually, he would offer them money and marijuana in exchange for anal sex.
-From jail, he repeatedly made written and verbal statements to the effect that he saw nothing wrong with sex between a man and a boy, telling a court-appointed psychologist in 2001: "I would have remorse if there was harm done.
-I did not do harm."
+From jail, he repeatedly made written and verbal statements to the effect that he saw nothing wrong with sex between a man and a boy.

 He was a friend and accomplice of Australian diplomat William Stuart Brown, another convicted child molester.
-Dunn was also connected to a paedophile ring that operated in Sydney during the 1980s, along with fellow Marist college teacher, Bill "Jedda" Allen.
-Court documents revealed that John Thomas Shiel, who was later convicted of 54 child sex offences, regularly took victims to Dunn's home for sexual abuse in exchange for money between 1984 and 1986.

-Health issues and death
+Health issues

-In 2004, after suffering from angina, Dunn underwent coronary bypass surgery.
-Believed to be at high risk of retaliation from other prisoners, he was isolated from the main prison population throughout his incarceration.

-Dunn died on 11 July 2009, aged 68, from suspected heart failure and multiple organ failure at Long Bay Prison Hospital.
-As with all deaths in custody, a coronial inquest was conducted.
-He would have been eligible for parole on 9 November 2015.
+In 2004 after suffering from angina Dunn underwent coronary bypass surgery.
+Believed to be at high risk of retaliation from other prisoners, he was isolated from the main prison population.
+Dunn died on 11 July 2009, aged 68, from multiple organ failure.
+He would not have been eligible for parole until 9 November 2015.